Kratom: Unsafe and ineffective

 - Seizure, coma and death

 Kratom takes effect after five to 10 minutes, and its effects last two to five hours.
 The effects of kratom become stronger as the quantity taken increases.
 In animals, kratom appears to be more potent than morphine.
+Exposure to kratom has been reported in an infant who was breastfed by a mother taking kratom.

 Many of the problems that occur with pain medications happen when these drugs are used at high doses or over a long period of time.
 It's not known exactly what level of kratom is toxic in people, but as with pain medications and recreational drugs, it is possible to overdose on kratom.